Hello! I am Cameryn, and I am passionate about using data science and scientific communication to drive biodiversity conservation.

 Highlighted Experience

-Research Scientist, Climate Change and Biodiversity—Conservation International, Santa Barbara, California (04/21 - 09/23)
+Research Scientist, Climate Change and Biodiversity—Conservation International, Santa Barbara, CA (4/21-9/23)

 Publications